Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.15-blue.svg)]({{config.site_url}})

 You can enable an "Expert Mode" by clicking a toggle on top of the transcript's panel.
-This will provide an additional information to a conversation messages (if any), such as:
+This will provide additional information to a conversation messages (if any), such as:

 - What Intent was triggered and its score
 - What Slots were filled